Understanding the NDIS Rules and Registration Groups

 Modules 1 - 5 explained

 Anything that involves children, being in someone’s home, handling their money or having to use restraints will require what is called ‘Module 1-5’.
-Our CORE PLUS product has all the policies and processes you require for Modules 1-5, including what you need to meet the core component for audit.

 If you are offering a low risk service, such as a hearing aid or community nursing care or modifying someone’s car or home, then you can register or renew with the NDIS annually using the core self-assessment process.